jotasprout/jotasprout.github.io-OLD/_posts/2017-08-01-Initial-Setup-of-Server-and-Security.markdown

 `firewall-cmd --zone=public --add-port=80` for your web traffic

+## Installing Free SSL

+These instructions are from https://certbot.eff.org/#centosrhel7-apache

+Enable the EPEL repository and the optional channel:

+	sudo yum -y install yum-utils
+	sudo yum-config-manager --enable rhui-REGION-rhel-server-extras rhui-REGION-rhel-server-optional

+Install Certbot (remember, these instructions are for using Apache on CentOS)

+`sudo yum install certbot-apache`

+Now, I need to get the certificate for BOTH of the following and edit the Apache configuration accordingly.

+`sudo certbot --apache -d roxorsoxor.com -d www.roxorsoxor.com`

+ADD RENEW STUFF LATER

 ## Two-Factor Authentication
 Few things are as secure as two-factor authentication and this method is also both free and easy.
 For Ubuntu, it's one, short line of code.
 For CentOS--what I'm using--it's a wee bit (but not much) longer.